viniciusantos/Chat/README.md

-# Simple server and client chat application
+# Simple client/server chat application

 This project is split in two applications: